vrchat-community/examples-image-loading/Readme.md

 ﻿# VRChat Image Downloading Examples

-This is a WIP Unity Example Project that demonstrates some ways that remote images can be downloaded using Udon in VRChat Worlds.
+This is a Unity Example Project that demonstrates some ways that remote images can be downloaded using Udon in VRChat Worlds.

 ## Getting Started